abrookins/andrewbrookins.com/_posts/2018-07-04-using-windows-10-and-the-surface-book-2-for-web-development.md

 If you, too, are thinking of switching and are a web developer who uses open-source tools, this post is for you.
 I hope by describing some of the problems I had, you can decide if you really want to spend your personal time making the switch.

 **Update 8/27**: If you're a Mac user reading this post, let me save you the trouble: just stick with macOS.
-Windows is a pain in the ass.
+Windows is a pain in the butt.

 ## What is this Meat Grinder of Which You Speak?